moorepants/eme185/content/pages/memos.rst

-CATME takes into account all of the information that you provide it and attempts to algorithmically select optimal teams to align schedules, distribute similar and dissimilar qualities, and ensure a project of you choice.
+CATME takes into account all of the information that you provide it and attempts to algorithmically select optimal teams to align schedules, distribute similar and dissimilar qualities, and ensure a project of your choice.
 We will read your your résumé to get to know you a bit better and to provide you feedback for improving it for the upcoming `Engineering Career Fair`_ (Jan 25).

 .. _Engineering Career Fair: https://icc.ucdavis.edu/employer/fairs.htm

+I make all projects available to students in both sections (A02, A03) but each selected group will have to attend the same section.
+If you are willing to switch from attending Wednesday to attending Thursday or vice versa, then you will have a larger chance of getting the project you want.
+Please indicate this in the survey.

 Memo 2: Needs and Specs [Due: Friday, January 20, 2017]
 =======================================================